oliviawestmacottssw/SSW.Rules.Content/rules/views---do-you-use-sql-views/rule.md

 Disadvantages:
 **1. Performance**

-- Views can take longer to query than tables as they may contain complex functions or multi-table queries.
+- Views can take longer to query than tables as they may contain complex functions or multi-table queries.​